-LIFE FITNESS 1 (Y) #0
+LIFE FITNESS 1 ( r ) #0271

-PREREQUISITE: None.
+PREREQUISITE: N PREREQUISITE: None.

-SCHOOL EDHS ORHS PHS UMHS IHS Virtual Academy GRADES 9 CREDIT 5 units per semester
+SCHOOL EDHS ORHS PHS UMHS IHS GRADES 9 CREDIT 5 units per semester

 This course emphasizes personal fitness for a healthy lifestyle including the physiological effects of exercise.
 This course will include dance, aquatics, games, individual and dual activities, and fitness activities.
 The course will encourage demonstration of responsible personal and social behavior in a physical activity setting.
 The students will understand the relationship between culture and movement activities.

-LIFE FITNESS 2 (Y)
+LIFE FITNESS 2 (Y) #0273

 PREREQUISITE: Completion of 2 semesters of Life Fitness 1.

-SCHOOL EDHS GRADES 10-12 CREDIT 5 units per

-ORHS semester

-PHS

-UMHS

-IHS

-Virtual Academy

-This course promotes a physically active lifestyle.
-Students will participate in aquatics, dance, outdoor education, and team, dual or individual games and sports.
+SCHOOL EDHS ORHS PHS UMHS IHS PCA GRADES 10-12 CREDIT 5 units per semester aquatics, dance, outdoor education, and team, dual or individual games and sports.
 (All activities will emphasize the analysis of physiological and biomechanical principles involved in human movement.)
 They will develop a personalized plan for lifetime fitness.
 This course provides activities for developing cooperative social interaction and leadership skills.